Burmese–Siamese War (1775–1776): Siege of Phitsanulok

-Nemyo Thihapate and Thado Mindin marched Burmese forces from Chiangsaen to attack Chiangmai.
-When the two Chaophrayas arrived at Chiangmai to reinforce, Nemyo Thihapate and Thado Mindin retreated from Chiangmai.
-The Burmese invasion of Chiangmai served as a decoy to attract the Siamese attention to Chiangmai while Maha Thiha Thira was marching into Northern Siam.
+Nemyo Thihapate and Thado Mindin, with a combined force of 15,000 men, marched Burmese forces from Chiang Saen to attack Chiang Mai.
+When the two Chaophrayas arrived at Chiang Mai to reinforce, Nemyo Thihapate and Thado Mindin retreated from Chiang Mai.
+The Burmese invasion of Chiang Mai served as a decoy to attract the Siamese attention to Chiang Mai while Maha Thiha Thira was marching into Northern Siam.
 Northern Siam was left less defended when the Burmese general entered from Mae Lamao Pass.
 The governors of Tak and Kamphaengphet, due to their inferior manpower, decided to abandon their cities and took their inhabitants to seek shelter in the forests.
 Maha Thiha Thura quickly took Sawankhalok and Sukhothai in October 1775.
-Chakri and Surasi at Chiangmai, upon learning of the Burmese invasion at their back, marched their armies to return to Sukhothai with great haste.
+Chakri and Surasi at Chiang Mai, upon learning of the Burmese invasion at their back, marched their armies to return to Sukhothai with great haste.
 Maha Thiha Thura rested his armies at Kongthani, about twenty kilometers to the east of Sukhothai, to gather food and resources.
 Chakri decided to return to Phitsanulok to set up defenses while his younger brother Surasi intended to face the Burmese.
 Surasi and Phraya Sukhothai the governor of Sukhothai faced the Burmese in the Battle of Kongthani in October 1775.
 The Burmese prevailed and Surasi retreated to Phitsanulok.

 Maha Thiha Thura stayed at Kongthani for two months to gather resources while Chaophrayas Chakri and Surasi established the defenses at Phitsanulok.
 Maha Thiha Thura left 5,000 men of his forces at Kongthani as rearguard and marched the main armies of 30,000 men to lay siege on Phitsanulok in December 1775.
 Maha Thiha Thura also sent some of his forces to attack Phichai.
 Chaophrayas Chakri and Surasi personally led the Siamese forces to assault on Burmese lines to break the encirclement many times but did not succeed.
 The Burmese vanguard was particularly armed with flintlock muskets.